Business Valuation Guide

 How is an auto repair shop valued?

-Auto repair shops are typically valued at 2–3× SDE.
+Auto repair shops are typically valued at 2.0–3.5× SDE.
 Shops with ASE-certified technicians across multiple specialties, owned diagnostic equipment, and long-term customer relationships tend to achieve the upper end.
-Single-technician or owner-operator shops without a management layer typically trade closer to 2× SDE.
+Single-technician or owner-operator shops without a management layer typically trade closer to the lower end.

 What multiple do auto repair shops sell for?

-Most auto repair transactions close at 2.0–3.0× SDE.
-Specialty shops — transmission, diesel, or fleet maintenance with dealer authorization — with strong ASE credentials and loyal commercial accounts have sold at 3.0–4.0× SDE.
+Most auto repair transactions close within a 2.0–3.5× SDE range.
+Specialty shops — transmission, diesel, or fleet maintenance with dealer authorization — with strong ASE credentials and loyal commercial accounts tend to land at the top of that range.

 Does the lease matter when selling an auto repair shop?